Born: Nov. 17, 1933 in Evergree, Louisiana

 Died: FEb.
 21, 2011

-Rudy Robbins was a Western entertainer known for his singing, songwriting, acting, writing, and his performance of film and television stunts.
-At the age of two, he moved with his family to Port Arthur, Texas where he grew up and graduated from Thomas Jefferson High in 1952.
+Rudy Robbins was a Western entertainer known for his singing, songwriting, acting, writing, and his film and television stunts.
+At the age of two, his family to Port Arthur, Texas where he grew up and graduated from Thomas Jefferson High in 1952.

-After attending Lamar Technical Institute and East Texas Baptist College, Robbins achieved success as a western entertainer in film, television, Wild West shows, music and literature.
+After attending Lamar Technical Institute and East Texas Baptist College, Robbins achieved success as a western entertainer in film, television, music, literature, and wild west shows.

-His career began when John Wayne cast him in the epic movie The Alamo and he went on to work as an actor/stuntman in such films as Two Rode Together, Cheyenne Autumn, The Rounders, The Green Berets, Rio Lobo and Sugarland Express and television series such as Gunsmoke, acting as a double for series star James Arness..
+His career began when John Wayne cast him in the epic movie The Alamo.
+He worked as an actor and stuntman in such films as Two Rode Together, Cheyenne Autumn, The Rounders, The Green Berets, Rio Lobo, and Sugarland Express, and in Gunsmoke as a double for series star James Arness.

-Joining the likes of John Wayne, Charlton Heston and Clint Eastwood, he was awarded an Honorary Membership in The Stuntmen's Association of Motion Pictures.
+Often working with John Wayne, Charlton Heston, and Clint Eastwood, he was awarded an Honorary Membership in The Stuntmen's Association of Motion Pictures.
 Robbins also trained horses for other stuntmen and became a production manager.
 In 1967, he was selected by the U.S. Department of Commerce to go to Europe as a Cowboy Goodwill Ambassador, promoting the sale of blue jeans.